 We're the same National Aquarium you know and love, with the following essential changes to ensure a safe and enjoyable experience for all:

 Before Your Visit

 Ticketing & Timed Entry

-The National Aquarium is operating at a reduced capacity.
-Capacity is being managed by our timed ticketing system.
+The National Aquarium offers admission through a timed entry system based on ticket availability.
 To help ensure this process runs smoothly, we are asking guests to reserve their timed entries in advance.
 Members are not required to make a reservation.

 Click one of the following buttons to reserve: